MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 However, the game has gone too long without updates, the associated tools that were once used to create assets for the game are no longer functioning, and a lot of features just leave the player discontent.

 This project aims to change all that, and more.
-'Vampcat' already applied a lot of work under the hood, for instance splitting up the games core and engined, fixing the asset handling, and more.
-Have a look at [Vampcat's Project Board][] to learn more about the project status and what is yet to come.
+Aresh Mishra (vampcat) already applied a lot of work under the hood, for instance splitting up the game's core and engine, fixing the asset handling, and more.
+Have a look at [Vampcat's blog][] or [his project board][Vampcat's Project Board] to learn more about the project status and what is yet to come.

 ## Exploration World Gameplay